Haoming02/forge-space-SUPIR/README.md

 <p align="right"><b><i>BETA</i></b></p>

 > [!IMPORTANT]
 > This repo is still under testing...
-> Non tech-savvy person is recommended to wait for more stable release...
+Non tech-savvy person is recommended to wait for a more stable release...
+>
+> PRs are welcomed!

 > [!TIP]
 > <ins><b>Hardware Requirement</b></ins>